-Transfer your part-year Medicare levy surcharge at (h) to step 4 on the FINAL WORKSHEET on page 94.
+Transfer the amount of your whole year or part-year Medicare levy surcharge to step 4 on the FINAL WORKSHEET on page 94.

-FINAL WORKSHEFT
+FINAL WORKSHEET

 To estimate your tax refund or debt you can use the comprehensive tax calculator on our website or complete the steps below.
 Read pages 88-93 to work out the amounts which you need to complete this worksheet.
 If any of the amounts listed do not apply to you, write 0 in the appropriate box.